fragrussu/qMRINet/README.md

 * `qmriinterp` allows you to learn a resampling between different qMRI protocols, voxel-by-voxel (it essentially equivalent to the *predictor* sub-network of a [SARDU-Net](https://github.com/fragrussu/sardunet)).

 Additional information can be found in this [guide](https://github.com/fragrussu/qMRINet/blob/master/tutorials/README.md), including:

-i. details on the methods of each class;
+1. details on the methods of each class;

-ii. details of the signal models you can fit with qMRINet;
+2. details of the signal models you can fit with qMRINet;

-iii. practical tutorials that demonstrate how to use qMRINet tools.
+3. practical tutorials that demonstrate how to use qMRINet tools.

 ## Citation
 If you use qMRINet, please remember to cite our work: